 We take a look at the best places to live in Lisbon for expats looking to enjoy life in Portugal’s vibrant capital.

 Whether you want to live close to Lisbon’s major attractions or enjoy some peace and quiet in the city’s surrounding areas, there are plenty of options to consider.
 From bustling shopping districts and thriving nightlife hubs to cozy local neighborhoods and scenic coastal towns, there’s somewhere to suit every lifestyle.
-Moreover, with good bus and train links, these diverse neighborhoods are within commuting distance of Lisbon city center, meaning you can enjoy the best of both worlds.
+Moreover, with good public transportation links and plenty of work opportunities, these diverse neighborhoods are within commuting distance of Lisbon city center, meaning you can enjoy the best of both worlds.

 Looking for an easy way to find your next home?
 Spotahome is an on-line property portal operating in Portugal that takes the stress out of renting.
 With Spotahome's unique online platform, you can find, look around, and book your next rental property without leaving home.
 Making moving home easier with Spotahome.